morleydragon/eecs589F24/README.md

 #### Acknowledgement
-This course syllabus is influenced by prior offerings of EECS589 [EECS 589](https://github.com/forkjoseph/EECS589).
+This course syllabus is influenced by [prior offerings]((https://github.com/forkjoseph/EECS589) of EECS589.